reflex-dev/reflex/README.md

 ```
 You can create a multi-page app by adding more routes.

+## Status
+As of December 2022, Pynecone has just released publicly and is in the **Alpha Stage**.

+ - :large_orange_diamond: **Public Alpha**: Anyone can install and use Pynecone the may be issues but we are working to activly resolve them.
+ - **Public Beta**: Stable enough for non-enterprise use-cases.
+ - **Public Hosting Beta**: Optionaly Deploy and Host your own apps on Pynecone!
+ - **Public**: Pynecone is production ready.

+ Pynecone has new releases and features coming every week!
+Make sure to: :star: star and eyes: watch this repository to stay up to date.

 ## Contributing

 We welcome contributions of any size!
 Below are some good ways to get started in the Pynecone community.

 - **GitHub Discussions**: A a great way to talk about features you want added or things that are confusing/need clarification.
 - **GitHub Issues**: Are an excellent way to report bugs.
-Additionally, you can try and solve
+Additionally, you can try and solve an existing issue and subit a PR.

 Want to our Pynecone team or learn more about our framework?
-Send us an email here, and we can schedule a call to discuss Pynecone and how you can start contributing.
+Send us an email [here](mailto:founders@pynecone.io), and we can schedule a call to discuss Pynecone and how you can start contributing.

-We are actively looking for new team members, no matter your skill level or experience.
+We are actively looking for contributers, no matter your skill level or experience.

 ## More Information
 More information about Pynecone can be found on our website:
 - [Pynecone.io](https://pynecone.io)

 ## License

-Pynecone is open-source and licensed under the [Apache License 2.0](LICENSE)
+Pynecone is open-source and licensed under the [Apache License 2.0](LICENSE).

 ## Contributors